metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `auth` (Attributes) Auth defines the information necessary to authenticate against GCP (see [below for nested schema](#nestedatt--spec--provider--gcpsm--auth))
+- `location` (String) Location optionally defines a location for a secret
 - `project_id` (String) ProjectID project where secret is located

 <a id="nestedatt--spec--provider--gcpsm--auth"></a>